SchlossLab/Doherty_CDprediction_mBio_2017/submission/Doherty_CDprediciton_mBio_2017_finaldraft.md

 baseline in subjects who were in remission 6 weeks after treatment than those with active CD.
-The diversity of UST treated clinical responders increased over the 22 weeks of the study, in contrast to nonresponsive subjects (p = 0.01).
-The observed baseline differences in fecal microbiota and changes due to therapeutic response support using the microbiota as a biomarker for predicting and monitoring a patient's response to UST. (word count= ?/250, TextWrangler)
+The diversity of UST treated clinical responders increased over the 22 weeks of the study, in contrast to nonresponsive subjects (p = 0.012).
+The observed baseline differences in fecal microbiota and changes due to therapeutic response support the potential for the microbiota as a response biomarker. (word count= 246/250, TextWrangler)

 *Importance:* CD is a global health concern, with increasing incidence and prevalence, causing large economic and health care impacts.
-Finding prognostic biomarkers that give clinicians the ability to predict response to CD treatment at diagnosis will reduce the time that subjects spend taking drugs that will not be beneficial.
+Finding prognostic biomarkers that give clinicians the ability to identify patients more likely to respond to CD treatment at diagnosis will reduce the time that subjects spend taking drugs that will not be beneficial.
 OTUs associated with remission after treatment induction, especially *Faecalibacterium*, could be biomarkers for successful UST treatment of TNF-*α* refractory CD patients.
-More broadly, these results suggest the fecal microbiota could be a useful non-invasive biomarker for directing or monitoring the treatment of gastrointestinal diseases. (word count =?/150, TextWrangler)
+More broadly, these results suggest the fecal microbiota could be a useful non-invasive biomarker for directing or monitoring the treatment of gastrointestinal diseases. (word count =98/150, TextWrangler)

 **Keywords: IBD, microbiome, biologics, prediction, biomarkers, remission, Stelara, machine learning**